- Q: When is the application for admission due?

 Occasionally, there are all-school dismissals on Fridays at 1:00 p.m., which are noted on the school calendar.

 We currently offer school vans to and from Beacon Hill, Back Bay, Dorchester, Hyde Park, Roxbury Crossing and Brighton.
+Click here to see the current route schedule.
 The exact routes are subject to change and may vary from year to year based on the location of the student riders.
-For questions about our round trip service or to discuss the possibility of a morning only or afternoon only ride, please contact Laurie Geromini (email@example.com).
+For questions about our round trip service or to discuss the possibility of a morning only or afternoon only ride, please contact Laurie Geromini (firstname.lastname@example.org).

 Weston residents can sign up to take the town bus to and from Meadowbrook every day.
 Sign-up information is sent in the summer by our school secretary.